RommelTJ/docker_and_kubernetes_notes/complete_guide/s16-kubernetes-production-deployment/01_KubernetesProductionDeployment.md

 See `.travis.yml`.

 ## Generating a Service Account

+1. Click the Hamburger menu on the top left-hand side of the dashboard, find IAM & Admin, and select Service Accounts.
+   Then click the CREATE SERVICE ACCOUNT button.
+2. In the form that is displayed, set the Service account name to travis-deployer (step 1), then click the CREATE button (step 2).
+3. Click in the Select a role filter and scroll down to select Kubernetes Engine and then Kubernetes Engine Admin.
+4. Make sure the filter now shows Kubernetes Engine Admin and then click CONTINUE
+5. The Grant users access form is optional and should be skipped.
+Click the DONE button.
+6. You should now see a table listing all of the service accounts including the one that was just created.
+Click the three dots to the right of the service account you just created.
+Then select Manage Keys in the dropdown.
+7. In the Keys dashboard, click ADD KEY and then select Create new key.
+8. In the Create private key dialog box, make sure Key type is set to JSON, and then click the CREATE button.
+9. The JSON key file should now download to your computer.

 ## Running Travis CLI in a container
 ## Encrypting a Service Account File
 ## More Google Cloud CLI Config